kamil-sita/simple_kmeans/README.md

 List<RgbKmeansContainer> results = kMeans.getResults();
 ```

-5. In case you wanted to inform user of any updates you can use this construct:
+5. If you need to update user with information or get constant progress updates your can use setOnUpdate() function:

 ```
 kMeans.setOnUpdate(() ->